Opentrons/opentrons/api/docs/v2/complex_commands/sources_destinations.rst

     This consolidate aspirates three times and dispenses one time.

 .. note::
-    By default all three commands begin by picking up a tip, and conclude by dropping a tip.
+    By default, all three commands begin by picking up a tip and conclude by dropping a tip.
 In general, don't call :py:meth:`.pick_up_tip` just before a complex command, or the API will raise an error.
-You can override this behavior with :ref:`complex_params`, by setting ``new_tip="never"``.
+You can override this behavior with the :ref:`tip handling complex parameter <param-tip-handling>`, by setting ``new_tip="never"``.

 .. _many-to-many: